cloudspannerecosystem/spanner-change-streams-tail/README.md

 ### JSON format

-With `-f, --format=json` option, you can get the results in JSON.
+With `-f json` option, you can get the results in JSON.

 ```
 $ spanner-change-streams-tail -p myproject -i myinstance -d mydb -s mystream -f json